Posted January 30th, 2014 by Magdalena Karlick & filed under Art Therapy at SWC, Counseling at SWC, SWC Blog, Top News.

 *This post is a special note to myself, a reminder that my job is not to be Little Miss Sunshine ALL the time, but more accurately sometimes the clearest joy is in continuing on.

-Posted January 9th, 2014 by & filed under Top News, SWC Blog, Art Therapy/Counseling at SWC.
+Posted January 9th, 2014 by Magdalena Karlick & filed under Art Therapy at SWC, Counseling at SWC, SWC Blog.

 by Debbie Schroder